You have no items in your shopping cart.

 18.1.2.
 Employers’ liability insurance to comply with statutory requirements with a minimum limit of £10 million;

 18.1.3.
-Professional indemnity insurance with a minimum limit of £5 million, in respect of any one act or occurrence or series of acts or occurrences in any one year; such insurance shall have a minimum duration of a 7 years period from the date of completion of the Training.
+Professional indemnity insurance with a minimum limit of £5 million, in respect of any one act or occurrence or series of acts or occurrences in any one year.

 20.1.
 Any dispute concerning either Party’s material non-conformance with its obligations under the Contract shall be referred to the first management level (Course Director) for discussion and resolution at or by a meeting to take place within five (5) working days of the written request by the requesting party.